FRAMED: An AutoML Approach for Structural Performance Prediction of Bicycle Frames: Methodology

 Six displacements and one rotation are measured across the three loading cases, which can be used to find various directional and rotational stiffnesses of the frame.
 Additionally, safety factors are measured for Simulations 1 and 3.
-Finally, we also note the weight of the frame model.
+Finally, we also measure the weight of the frame model.
 We note that these forces may not cover extreme use cases.
-De~Lorenzo~\etal\cite{de1999quantification} study forces on a bicycle during ``aggressive off-road cycling'', including a 2.5 meter jump and find a maximum rear wheel loading of 4000 N.
+For example, De~Lorenzo~\etal~\cite{de1999quantification} study forces on a bicycle during ``aggressive off-road cycling'', including a $2.5~m$ jump and find a maximum rear wheel loading of $4000~N$.